-When you mark the box, you are also authorizing the designee to:
+By selecting a Third-Party Designee, you are authorizing the designee to:

-- Give us any information that is missing from your return, such as a missing Form W-2; - Call us for information about the processing of your return or the status of your refund or payment(s); and - Respond to notices from us about math errors, offsets and return preparation.
-Note: The department will only send notices directly to you, not to the third-party designee.
+- Discuss your 2020 Form 2 return; - Give us any information that is missing from your return, such as a missing Form W-2; - Call us for information about the processing of your return or the status of your refund or payments; and - Respond to notices from us about math errors, offsets, and return preparation.
+Note: the department will only send notices directly to you, not to the third-party designee.

-You are not authorizing the designee to discuss any other tax year, receive any refund check, bind you to anything or otherwise represent you before us.
+You are not authorizing the designee to discuss any other tax year, receive any refund check, bind you to anything, or otherwise represent you before us.

-The authorization automatically ends no later than the due date (without regard to extensions) for filing your 2019 return.
-This is April 15, 2020, for most people.
+The designation automatically ends no later than the due date (without regard to extensions) for filing your 2021 return.
+This is April 15, 2022, for most people.